UniversalDependencies/docs/_en/dep/nsubj.md

 layout: relation
 title:  'nsubj'
 shortdef : 'nominal subject'
+udver: '2'
 ---

 A nominal subject (`nsubj`) is a nominal which is the syntactic subject and the proto-agent of a clause.
 That is, it is in the position that passes typical grammatical test for subjecthood, and this argument is the more agentive, the do-er, or the proto-agent of the clause.
 (See [csubj]() for when the subject is clausal.
 See [nsubjpass]() and [csubjpass]() for when the subject is not the proto-agent argument due to valence changing operations.)
 This nominal may be headed by a noun, or it may be a pronoun or relative pronoun, or in ellipsis contexts, other things such as an adjective.

 The `nsubj` role is only applied to semantic arguments of a predicate.